Tech jargon overload: Taking sales copy from geek to chic

 • Cybersecurity as the digital bouncer keeping the online party safe from gatecrashers.

 • Dump the buzzwords.
-Prospects want substance and clarity, not flashy, overused terms or phrases that lack specific meaning.
+Prospects want substance and clarity, not flashy, overused terms or tech jargon that lack specific meaning.

 • Keep it punchy.
 If you’re writing a tech manifesto you’re just building a wall between you and your audience.